-AEMO develops and changes Market Procedures in accordance with the WEM Rules, including in its capacity as System Management.
+AEMO develops and changes Market Procedures in accordance with the WEM Rules.
 These procedures are more process-related than the WEM Rules and deal with matters including market operation, short and medium system planning, security and reliability, and dispatch.
 Market Procedures include Power System Operation Procedures and the Monitoring and Reporting Protocol.

-The Economic Regulation Authority and the Rule Change Panel also have responsibility in the WEM Rules for Market Procedures related to their specific functions.
+The Economic Regulation Authority (ERA) and Western Power also have responsibility in the WEM Rules for Market Procedures related to their specific functions.

 Summary of procedure changes